 Last weeks presenter was Emily Farish.
 Shes a a licensed Primary Health Care provider who is also a licensed Acupuncturist, Traditional Chinese Medicine specialist, medical herbalist with herb-drug interaction training who also synthesizes a western medicine background into her practice.
-She is a consultant for Atmanjai wellness center which offers a “boxer detox” program for those staying at Tiger Muay Thai.
+She is a consultant for Atmanjai wellness center which offers a “boxer detox” program for those staying at Phuket Fit.
 Her specialty is in functional medicine, weight loss, pain management, and customizing food as medicine plans that are tailored to the individual depending on their health and wellness goals.
 She can be reached at firstname.lastname@example.org.

 Here is a brief summary of what she spoke about